HBClab/addGitData/README.md

 ## Step 2: Fetch changes from github
 The correct repository should already be open (however, there may be multiple repositories to switch between).
-We want to make sure our local copy of the data is the most up to date version, so we will ask the server (github) to "fetch" any changes and apply them to our current repository.
+We want to make sure our local copy of the data is the most up to date version, so we will ask the server (github) to "fetch" any changes.
+If there are changes that were pulled from the server, to apply them to the local repository, you will have to click that button again, the button should change from saying `fetch` to saying `pull`.
 ![fetch changes from github](.imgs/step-02_click_on_fetch_origin.png)

 ## Step 3: Add/Commit changed files